Call Yourself A Hero? Christian Grey & Mr Rochester

 At the time of its publication, Jane Eyre on-the-other-hand, offered fiercely modern, feminist views.
 Despite both her gender and social standing, Jane is consistently presented as Rochester’s intellectual and spiritual equal.
 Only when Jane has her own wealth and Rochester is both disfigured and morally redeemed (by accepting culpability), does Jane consent to marry him.

 Perhaps we will see Ana make similar choices in the next instalments of the Fifty Shades trilogy.
-Ana’s decision to leave Christian at the end of this first film is somewhat overshadowed by the implication that she will return, but we are left to wait and see on what (and whose) terms.
+Ana’s decision to leave Christian at the end of this first film is somewhat overshadowed by the suggestion that she will return, but we are left to wait and see on what (and whose) terms.